ms-jpq/sad/README.md

 Basically `sad` is a **Batch File Edit** tool.

-It will show you a really nice preview however.
+It will show you a really nice diff of proposed changes *before* you commit them.

 Unlike `sed`, you can double check before you fat finger your edit.